isomerpages/psd-corp/press-room/speeches/_posts/2014-03-26-post-Speech by Mr Peter Ong at Administrative Service Dinner and Promotion Ceremony 2014.md

 Chairman & Members of the Public Service Commission
 Ladies and Gentlemen

-Good evening and welcome to the 26th Administrative Service Dinner and Promotion Ceremony.
+1\.Good evening and welcome to the 26th Administrative Service Dinner and Promotion Ceremony.

 2\.
 We are honoured and privileged to have DPM Tharman Shanmugaratnam as our Guest-of-Honour tonight.